Kidoz-SDK/KIDOZ_ADMOB_iOS_ADAPTER/README.md

 3. Kidoz SDK built with your project.
 * Please make sure you have a set up Kidoz publisher account.
 * The plugin itself is an iOS static library written in Objective C.

+***This SDK version was verified not to contain the Advertiser Identifier (IDFA) as required by Apple App Store regulation for apps of Kids category.***

 </br>